kennywall/import-test/_posts/2010-06-28-private-label-cloud-provider.md

 domain: apievangelist.com
 image: http://www.elasticstack.com/images/elasticstack.jpg
 ---
-{% include JB/setup %}<p>Tired of sending people to Amazon, Rackspace, or GoGrid.
+{% include JB/setup %}Tired of sending people to Amazon, Rackspace, or GoGrid.
 You can now start your own cloud computing provider.
 TelasticStack allows you to offer your own brand of cloud servers:

 	Turnkey Cloud Platform